raveious/DnD-character-sheets/_characters/thia_galanodel.md

 ## Potions

-- 8x Cure Greater Wounds
+- 8x Greater Potion of Healing
   - 4d4 + 4 of health
 - 1x Potion of Fire resistance